bnb-chain/bnb-chain.github.io/docs/bas/develop/BAS-Testnet/development-tools.md

 Multiple IDEs and libraries can be used for developing and deploying smart contracts.

-- [Remix IDE](https://remix.ethereum.org/): powerful open source tool that helps you write Solidity contracts straight from the browser.
-It is written in JavaScript and supports both usage in the browser, but runs locally and in a desktop version.
-Remix IDE has modules for testing, debugging and deploying of smart contracts and much more.
+- [Remix IDE](https://remix.ethereum.org/): powerful open-source tool that helps you write Solidity contracts straight from the browser.
+It is written in JavaScript and supports both usages in the browser, but runs locally and in a desktop version.
+Remix IDE has modules for testing, debugging, deploying smart contracts, and much more.

 - [Truffle](https://www.trufflesuite.com/docs/teams/quickstart): development tool that allows users to compile, test, debug and deploy smart contracts.

-- [Web3JS](https://web3js.readthedocs.io/en/v1.2.11/): collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
+- [Web3JS](https://web3js.readthedocs.io/en/v1.2.11/): collection of libraries that allow you to interact with a local or remote Ethereum node using HTTP, IPC, or WebSocket.

 ## Faucet
-To get test Token, developers can use the [faucet](https://faucet-bas-testnet.ankr.com/).
+To get test BAS Tokens, developers can use the [faucet](https://faucet-bas-testnet.ankr.com/).

 ## Explorer
 View blocks and transactions on [BAS Aries Explorer](https://explorer.dev-01.bas.ankr.com/).